ch3n-s4ndy/Halo-Mass-Function-Analytics/README.md

 # Cosmological Parameters, Predictions, and Dark Matter: A Dive into Halo Mass Function Analytics
-Welcome to my summer research project on dark matter.
+Welcome to my summer research project at Canadian Institute for Theoretical Astrophysics (CITA) at University of Toronto.
+This project is about classifying and eliminating dark matter candidates based on observables including halo mass function and power spectrum.
 This repository provides a collection of Python notebooks that dive deep into analytics of the halo mass function with an emphasis on the effects of various cosmological parameters and performing analytical fits.
 ## Notebooks:
 ### power_spectrum.ipynb